-RESIDENT AND VISITING FACULTY ARTISTS
+RESIDENT AND VISITING ARTISTS: FACULTY

 During the nine-week program, a group of Resident and Visiting Artists serves as faculty and lives on campus with Participants and an academic staff creating space for an intergenerational dialogue.